 Device manufacturers must comply with the Medical Device Reporting (MDR) regulations.

 What to Include in a Report:

-To help us learn as much as possible about the adverse events or problems associated with external defibrillators, please include the following information, if available, in your reports:
+To help us learn as much as possible about the adverse events or problems associated with reusable medical devices or reusable medical device reprocessing, please include the following information, if available, in your reports:

 - Details surrounding the event including, but not limited to:

-- Whether or not the external defibrillator has been evaluated, including the evaluation results, if available.
+- Whether or not the device has been evaluated, including the evaluation results, if available.

 If You Have Questions about the Medical Device Reporting (MDR) Regulation, Including Interpretation of MDR Policy:

 - Or write to: Food and Drug Administration

 Center for Devices and Radiological Health

 MDR Policy Branch